Your guide to doing business in Malta

 Part-time employees who work less than 40 hours per week and who earn less than the National Minimum (weekly) Wage can opt to have their share on social security contributions, paid at the rate of 10% of their basic weekly wage.

 Tax and Social Security on the appropriate form (FS5) must be submitted to the Inland Revenue Department by the end of the subsequent month.

 FS7 is an annual report submitted by the employer by the 15th February of the following year to the Inland Revenue Department.
 This form states all taxes and social security contributions made that year.

 FS3 is an individual annual report provided by the employer to each employee with a summary of all taxes and social security contributions paid throughout the year.
 This form is submitted to the Inland Revenue Department along with the FS7.
 It is also due on 15th February each year.

-All new employees in Malta must be registered with Inland Revenue Department and JOBSPLUS, the Employment and Training Corporation.
+All new employees must be registered with Inland Revenue Department and JOBSPLUS, the Employment and Training Department.
 Employees must be registered within 14 days of the engagement date.

-JOBSPLUS, Malta’s centralised government labour system, must be informed of all employee terminations.
+JOBSPLUS must be informed of all terminations.
 In the case of expatriates, the Inland Revenue Department must be informed that the employee is leaving.
-Employees have certain rights regarding the termination process, which may differ in the context of the number of employees being terminated, compensation in lieu of notice, fixed term contracts, and other factors.

 All termination documents and final salary payments must be made to the employee on the last day of employment.